Tuvalu Maritime Training Institute: Opportunities provided by TMTI training

 The TMTI provides Tuvaluan men with eight months of training to provide the basic level of maritime qualifications necessary for employment in the international maritime industry.
 The 1991 census identified 272 seaman working on merchant shipping.
 In 2002, the Tuvalu Overseas Seamen's Union (TOSU) estimated the number as 417 seaman working on shipping.
 Remittances from seafarers is a major source of income for Tuvaluan families and are estimated to be AUD$4 million each year.
-However the financial crisis of 2007–2008 impacted export/import activities with a resulting drop in job opportunities for Tuvaluan seaman merchant shipping.
+However, the 2008 financial crisis impacted export/import activities with a resulting drop in job opportunities for Tuvaluan seaman merchant shipping.
 The ADB identify that the number of Tuvaluans employed as seafarers has decreased steadily from about 340 in 2001 to only 205 in 2010; so that of a total pool of 800 qualified seafarers, including those on leave, almost 450 were unemployed.
 This decline in seafarer employment has reduced remittances from $2.4 million in 2001 to a projected $1.2 million in 2010.
 The International Labour Organization (ILO) also estimates that in 2010 there were approximately 200 Tuvaluan seafarers on ships.

 In July 2014, following a joint study by the Tuvalu Overseas Seamen's Union, the Tuvalu Maritime Services, the crewing agency APNL and the Tuvalu government, the government introduced a policy of reimburse 50% of the airfare between Tuvalu and Fiji.
 The study concluded that shipping companies were finding that recruiting Tuvaluan seafarers was too expensive and involved delays.
 The government also negotiated an extra flight a week with Fiji Link so that Tuvaluan seafarers could take up jobs on short notice.

 Demand for the services of Tuvaluan seafarers

-The International Monetary Fund 2014 Country Report described the effect of the financial crisis of 2007–2008 as reducing demand for the services of Tuvaluan seafarers.
+The International Monetary Fund 2014 Country Report described the effect of the 2008 financial crisis as reducing demand for the services of Tuvaluan seafarers.
 As of October 2013, there were about 112 Tuvalu seafarers working on cargo boats, compared to 361 in 2006.
 The consequence is that remittances from seafarers to their families in Tuvalu fell by about 9 percent of GDP for Tuvalu.
 In 2012 remittances from seafarers amounted to 10 percent of GDP in Tuvalu.

 Tuvaluan seafarers compete with those from Kiribati and South and Southeast Asian countries.
 There are higher transport costs for Tuvaluan and I-Kiribati seafarers to travel to take up positions of ships put them as a disadvantage as compared to other seafarers.
-Structural changes to merchant shipping industry have occurred following the financial crisis of 2007–2008 with the industry suffering low profitability and overcapacity.
+Structural changes to merchant shipping industry have occurred after the 2008 financial crisis with the industry suffering low profitability and overcapacity.
 The increasing automation of ship operations has also reduced the demand for Tuvaluan seafarers.
 The training provided by the TMTI is generally for traditional merchant vessels so that Tuvaluan seafarers need to acquire the experience in technologies used on modern container ships while working on these ships.